SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 - Confirm your email address.

-Ways to Earn with Panda Research
+Ways to Earn as a Panda Research Member

 The primary way to earn with Panda Research is through surveys.
 They claim that some of their surveys can pay around $40 which is pretty unrealistic in the online survey realm.

-Other surveys allegedly give you somewhere between $1.50 – $3.
+Other surveys allegedly give you a payout somewhere between $1.50 – $3.
 Even these numbers are high compared to other survey sites.
 The reason (as they claim) for such payments is that you need to complete an offer after completing your survey.

 You can do any of the following: